ppy/osu-wiki/news/2018-04-25-twc-quarters-recap.md

 ---
 layout: post
-title: "osu!taiko World Cup - Round of 16 Recap"
+title: "osu!taiko World Cup - Quarterfinals Recap"
-date: 2018-04-19 00:00:00 +0000
+date: 2018-04-24 00:00:00 +0000
 ---

 ![](/wiki/shared/news/banners/TWC_2018_banner.jpg)

-**Hi, I'm Eiuh and I'll be writing the recaps for the osu!taiko World Cup this year.** I couldn't get started with the group stage recap in time last week, but I'll start off by quickly covering it here to give you some background to the Round Of 16.
+**Hi, I'm Eiuh and I'll be writing the recaps for the osu!taiko World Cup this year.** Let's start off by going over the Group Stage and Round Of 16 to give you some background to the Quarterfinals.
 Better late than never, right?

-Because of so many group stage matches being blowouts, **I'll focus heavily on a select few matches**, including upsets that caused crucial changes to the elimination bracket.
+Because of so many Group Stage matches being blowouts, **I'll focus heavily on a select few matches**, including upsets that caused crucial changes to the elimination bracket.

 ### Group Stage Matches